-More and more art galleries are making the switch from halogen and fluorescent light bulbs to LED lighting.
+Art galleries are making the switch from halogen, fluorescent and HID lights to LED track lighting.
 Though initially more expensive, LED lighting decreases heat and increases color rendering, both crucial elements in art display and preservation.

-With high CRI (Color Rendering Index), LED Lights render colors in artwork more accurately as opposed to halogens or fluorescents which distort the colors in art by adding their own hues and tones to the mix.
+With high-CRI (Color Rendering Index), LED lights render colors in artwork more accurately as opposed to halogens or fluorescents, which tend to distort the colors in art by adding their own hues and tones to the mix.
 LED lighting, unlike Halogen lighting, does not contain Ultra Violet (UV) Rays which can oxidize pigments and cause other forms of damage to rare silks or old photographs.

-LEDs consume just a fraction of the power of typical gallery bulbs such as HID and halogen lamps, eliminate the nasty damaging radiation of such bulbs, are dimmable just like convention lighting, and when dimmed, unlike incandescent or halogen lamps, retain their proper spectrum of light so the artwork colors are displayed accurately and consistently.
+LEDs consume a fraction of the power of typical gallery bulbs, such as High-Intensity Discharge (HID) and halogen lamps, eliminate the radiation of such bulbs, are dimmable like convention lighting, and, when dimmed, unlike incandescent or halogen lamps, retain their proper spectrum of light so artwork colors are accurately and consistently displayed.

 The science of measuring light, photometry, specifically applies to light in a space.
 Photometrics gauges how humans perceive light — its coverage area, where light cuts off and the intensity of light in relation to distance from the light source.
 In practical terms, photometrics shows whether a lighting plan meets the qualitative and quantitative lighting requirements for a project.